muldbjerg/muldbjerg.com/src/content/blog/2023/are-your-images-ready-for-the-web.md

   - Frontend
   - Images
   - Optimize
-description: Images are great for the web, it almost everywhere and for good reason.
-1000 words and all that.
+description: Optimize images for the web effortlessly with this one-step script, reducing file sizes and enhancing loading times.
+No more time-consuming manual compression.
 ---

-Images are great for the web, it almost everywhere and for good reason.
-1000 words and all that.

-But images are heavy bits of a website.
+Images are heavy bits of a website.
 So every images should be compress before they are used on a website.

 An example is taking the same image from 5.1 MB to 230 KB, without losing to much detail.
 That's great for loading time, hosting storage and even climate impact.